 It takes time and practice for toddlers to learn how to walk.
 During this exciting time, sometimes they will stand and walk with their toes and feet turned inward or outward, conditions known as being pigeon-toed (in-toeing) or duck-footed (out-toeing).
+If you notice any unusual walking patterns or are concerned about your child's gait, it's important to seek expert advice as soon as possible.

 In-toeing, or being pigeon-toed, is a gait pattern where one or both feet turn inward instead of straight when a child walks or runs.